 |Commissioned||11 May 1941|

 |Lost||9 Jun 1942|

-At 0410 hours on 9 June 1942 the Free French corvette Mimosa (Capitaine De Fregate Roger Richard Louis Birot) was hit by one of two torpedoes fired by U-124 (Mohr) near convoy ONS-100 and sank immediately after the boilers exploded in position 52º12'N, 32º37'W. The commander, 58 French sailors and six British sailors, including the liasion officer Royce Theobald (RNVR) were lost.
-The four surviving French sailors were picked up by the Canadian destroyer HMCS Assiniboine (Cdr.
+On 9 June 1942 the Free French corvette Mimosa (Capitaine de Frégate (Cdr.)
+Roger Richard Louis Birot) was torpedoed by U-124 (Mohr) while escorting the convoy ONS-100 and sank within three minutes after her boilers exploded about 600 miles southeast of Cape Farewell in position 52º12'N, 32º37'W. The commander, 60 French sailors and six British sailors, including the liasion officer were lost.
+The four surviving French sailors were picked up by the Canadian destroyer HMCS Assiniboine (Lt.Cdr.
 J.H.
 Stubbs, RCN).

 Hit by U-boat

 |U-boat Attack||See our U-boat attack entry for the FFL Mimosa|

 Commands listed for FFL Mimosa (K 11)